taichi-dev/soft2d-for-unity/Docs/English/Advance/CustomTrigger.md

 }
 ```
 In this function:
-- `particles` is a pointer to an array that contains information about all particles that entered the Trigger's range.
+- `particles` is a pointer to an array which contains information about all particles entered the Trigger's range.
 - `size` is the total number of particles that entered the Trigger's range.

 The particle information is encapsulated in a structure called **S2Particle**: